olemoudi/oportuno_old/README.md

 Script to test race condition on web apps.

-Just build request on Burp and use "save item" option to generate a request file.
+Just build request on Burp and use "save items" option to generate a requests file.

-    $ python oportuno request.file
+    $ python oportuno requests.file